 If more than one employee is to be laid off within the same classification and Bureau, seniority rights processing will begin with the employee with greatest seniority who has been identified for layoff.

-For the purpose of this Section, offices organizationally structured under the City Administrator but not in a service area, shall be treated as individual bureaus.
+For the purpose of this Section, offices organizationally structured under the City Administrator but not in a service area shall be treated as individual bureaus.
 For any bureaus not in a service area, seniority protection process will disregard the steps referencing service areas below.

 Specific Classifications Seniority Rights Process